MEDIABLOCKAI/docs/the-MBC-chain/getting-started/run-your-own-validator.md

 ### Using Quickstart

-To make starting a node for the Crypto Media NetworkNetwork as quick as possible, the _quickstart_ script can be used.
+To make starting a node for the Media Block NetworkNetwork as quick as possible, the _quickstart_ script can be used.

 1. Download the script.
-2. Download one of the example `.env` files located at the [examples folder](https://github.com/Crypto Media Networkio/Crypto Media Network-network/tree/master/scripts/examples).
+2. Download one of the example `.env` files located at the [examples folder](https://github.com/Media Block Networkio/Media Block Network-network/tree/master/scripts/examples).
 3. Modify the `.env` file according to the role/type of node you're running.
 4. Start the script.